jiang18/mph/docs/docs/examples.md

 !!! note
-    All utility scripts used in the examples are described in [Utilities](util.md).
+    All utility scripts used in the examples are documented in [Utilities](util.md).

 ## Simulated datasets

 ### QTL-MAS 2012
-- The data set is available for download [here](https://github.com/jiang18/mph/raw/main/examples/QTL-MAS-2012.zip).
+- The dataset is available for download [here](https://github.com/jiang18/mph/raw/main/examples/QTL-MAS-2012.zip).
-- [This article](https://bmcproc.biomedcentral.com/articles/10.1186/1753-6561-8-S5-S1) describes how the data set was simulated.
+- [This article](https://bmcproc.biomedcentral.com/articles/10.1186/1753-6561-8-S5-S1) describes how the dataset was simulated.
 - 3k related animals, 10k SNPs, 5 chromosomes, and 3 traits

 ### Sequence genotypes
-- The data set is available for download [here](https://doi.org/10.6084/m9.figshare.24432948).
+- The dataset is available for download [here](https://doi.org/10.6084/m9.figshare.24432948).
 - Sequence genotypes were simulated by [genosim](https://aipl.arsusda.gov/software/genosim/).
 - 10k unrelated individuals, 5M sequence variants, and 30 chromosomes
 - Functional annotations were quickly simulated by assigning [LDSC baseline annotations](https://console.cloud.google.com/storage/browser/_details/broad-alkesgroup-public-requester-pays/LDSCORE/1000G_Phase3_baseline_ldscores.tgz) to the simulated sequence variants in order.